Music Directors and Composers in Washington

 How Many Music Directors and Composers Work in Washington?

-In Washington, there were 140 people working as Music Directors and Composers in the year 2018.
+In 2018, there were 140 Music Directors and Composers working in the state.

 There were 160 Music Directors and Composers employed in this state in 2017.